Extending React

 }

-Elements can be regarded as instances of components; they can be rendered to the DOM in a browser:
+You can regard an element as an instance of a component.
+Elements can be rendered to the DOM by a browser:

 render(node, document.getElementById("root"));